ericzhangzhw/MLS-C01-Mindmap/03-modeling/mindmap.md

 ## Task Statement 3.3: Model Training & Optimization

-### 1. Splitting Data
+### 1. Data Preparation for Training
+- **Data Splitting**: The process of splitting data to prevent overfitting and improve performance.
-- **Training Data**: Used to train the model.
+  - **Training Data**: Used for the model to learn hidden patterns.
-- **Validation Data**: Measures performance during training to tune hyperparameters.
+  - **Validation Data** (Optional): Used during training to measure performance and tune hyperparameters.
-- **Testing Data**: Determines how well the model generalizes to unseen data.
+  - **Testing Data**: Used after training to see how well the model generalizes to new, unseen data.
-- **Cross-Validation**: Validating the model against fresh data using techniques like K-fold or Stratified K-fold.
+- **Cross-Validation**: The process of validating a model against fresh data to get a stable estimate of its performance.
+  - **K-Fold Cross-Validation**: The dataset is split into K folds.
+The model is trained on K-1 folds and tested on the remaining fold.
+This is repeated K times, and the average error is computed.
+It's effective but computationally expensive.
+  - **Stratified K-Fold**: Similar to K-Fold, but ensures each fold maintains the same class distribution as the entire dataset.
+Crucial for imbalanced classification problems (e.g., fraud detection).
+  - **Leave-One-Out (LOOCV)**: An extreme version where K equals the number of data points.
+Not often used due to high computational cost.
+- **Data Shuffling**: Randomizing the order of data to prevent the model from learning unintended patterns from the data's sequence, which enhances generalization.
+Many SageMaker built-in algorithms (XGBoost, Linear Learner) do this internally.
+- **Bootstrapping**: A statistical technique of creating multiple data samples by resampling from the original dataset *with replacement*.
+It helps improve model stability and estimate confidence intervals for performance metrics.

 ### 2. Optimization Techniques
+- **Why Optimize?**
-- **Loss Function**: Measures the difference between predicted and actual output.
+  - To minimize the **Loss Function** (the difference between predicted and actual output).
+  - To ensure the model **converges** quickly, saving time and resources.
+  - To efficiently handle **large datasets** by updating parameters incrementally.
+  - To find the right **bias-variance tradeoff**, preventing overfitting and underfitting.
-- **Gradient Descent**: A common technique to minimize the loss function.
+- **Gradient Descent**: A common iterative algorithm used to find the minimum of a function (the loss function).
+  - **Learning Rate**: The "step size" taken to reach the minimum error.
+Too large can overshoot the minimum; too small is computationally expensive.
+  - **Convergence**: The stable point reached at the end of the process.
+  - **Local vs. Global Minimum**: In non-convex problems, the algorithm can get stuck in a *local minimum*, which isn't the absolute lowest error point.
+- **Stochastic Gradient Descent (SGD)**: Updates model parameters using a randomly sampled subset (or single data point) at each iteration.
+The "noise" introduced helps escape local minima.
+- **Batch Gradient Descent**: Updates model parameters only after calculating the gradient from the *entire* dataset.
+It's more stable but memory-intensive and infeasible for very large datasets.

 ### 3. Choosing Compute Resources
-- **CPUs**: Good for simpler models, small datasets, and budget constraints.
+- **CPUs vs. GPUs**
-- **GPUs**: Good for complex deep learning models, large datasets, and high performance needs.
+  - **Model Complexity**: **CPUs** are fine for simple models (Linear/Logistic Regression); **GPUs** are better for complex deep learning models.
-- **Distributed Training**: For very large models/datasets (SageMaker offers Data & Model Parallelism).
+  - **Model Size**: **CPUs** for smaller models; **GPUs** for larger models that require more memory.
+  - **Inference Needs**: **CPUs** for low-latency needs (e.g., real-time recommendations); **GPUs** for high-throughput batch processing.
+  - **Cost**: **CPUs** are cheaper; **GPUs** are more expensive but offer significant performance gains.
+- **Recommended EC2 Instances**
+  - **General Purpose**: `m5.xlarge`, `m5.4xlarge`
+  - **Compute Optimized**: `c5.xlarge`, `c5.2xlarge`
+  - **Accelerated Computing (GPU)**: `p3.xlarge`, `p3.8xlarge`, `p4d.24xlarge`
+  - **Tool**: Use **Amazon SageMaker Inference Recommender** to find the ideal instance type and count for deployment.
+- **Distributed Training**: Training a model across multiple machines to reduce training time for large datasets or complex models.
+  - **Data Parallelism**: Used for **large datasets**.
+The dataset is split across multiple GPUs, each with a full copy of the model.
+SageMaker provides the **SMDDP** library.
+  - **Model Parallelism**: Used for **large models**.
+The model itself is partitioned across multiple GPUs, and the dataset flows through them.
+SageMaker provides the **SMP V2** library.
+- **Cost Optimization with Spot Training**
+  - **Spot Instances**: Unused EC2 capacity offered at up to a 90% discount.
+AWS can reclaim them with a 2-minute notice.
+  - **Checkpoints**: Crucial for spot training.
+SageMaker saves the model's progress to S3, so if the job is interrupted, it can restart from the last checkpoint.
+  - **Configuration**:
+    - `use_spot_instances = True`
+    - `max_wait`: Max time to wait for a spot instance (must be > `max_run`).
+    - `checkpoint_s3_uri`: The S3 location to save checkpoints.

+### 4. Debugging & Monitoring
+- **Amazon SageMaker Debugger**: A tool to monitor, profile, and debug training jobs in real time.
+  - **Features**:
+    - **Saves model state** (weights, gradients, biases) at regular intervals.
+    - **Detects common issues** like non-converging loss, vanishing gradients, and resource bottlenecks.
+    - **Stops training jobs early** if problems are detected, saving time and money.
+  - **Built-in Rules**: Use pre-built rules to identify problems automatically.
+  - **Alerts**: Integrate with **Amazon CloudWatch** and **SNS** to send notifications when anomalies occur.
+  - **Best Practices**: Use the client library for real-time analysis and visualization of system utilization.

-### 4. Updating & Retraining Models
+### 5. Updating & Retraining Models
-- **Importance**: Retraining with new data keeps models accurate.
+- **Importance**: Retraining models with new, fresh data is essential to maintain accuracy and relevance over time.
-- **Amazon SageMaker Canvas**: Offers a no-code UI for scheduling model updates.
+- **Amazon SageMaker Canvas**: A no-code, drag-and-drop UI for business users to create ML predictions.
+  - **Automated ML**: Automatically selects the best algorithm and tunes hyperparameters based on the data.
+  - **Retraining**: Models can be retrained easily.
+Canvas can be configured to **automatically update** a model whenever its associated dataset is refreshed, ensuring predictions are always based on the latest data.

 ---